 John King – Board Chair

-Prior to returning to graduate school, John served as the Director of Clean Energy and Power Technology at the Greater Austin Chamber of Commerce.
+Prior to joining SparkCognition, John served as the Director of Clean Energy and Power Technology at the Greater Austin Chamber of Commerce.
 John led collaborative efforts with the City of Austin, Austin Energy, UT Austin’s Clean Energy Incubator, The Pecan Street Research Institute, CleanTX, The State of Texas, and other Austin clean energy industry stakeholders in building Austin’s clean energy economy.

 Before joining the Chamber, John was the Executive Director of CleanTX, the clean technology industry group for Central Texas.
 As Executive Director, John led the reorganization and rebranding of CleanTX, transitioning the organization from local event production to an internationally recognized cluster development group focused on strategic partnerships, community development, thought leadership, education, and information dissemination.

-Andy Cates – Public Policy Chair & Imagine Committee Liason
+Andy Cates – Board Vice Chair, Public Policy Chair, Imagine Committee Liason